Adolf Weil (motorcyclist): Motorsports career

 His inconsistent results in 1972 saw him drop to eighth place in the season final points standings, however he posted second-place finishes at the Swedish and French Grand Prix races.
 Weil was invited to compete in the 1972 250cc West German Grand Prix where he defeated Robert in the first heat, however he was excluded from the results as he was competing for the 500cc Motocross World Championship.

 Weil had his best season in 1973 when he switched to the 250cc class and scored three Grand Prix victories in Italy, Russia and Austria.
 Unfortunately for Weil, at the third round in Belgium Yamaha introduced a new and innovative rear suspension with a single shock absorber that would revolutionize the sport of motocross.
 Yamaha factory rider, Håkan Andersson took advantage of the new technology to win six Grand Prix victories and clinch the 1973 250cc World Championship.
-After finishing the season ranked second to Andersson in the world championships, Weil won the 1973 Trans-AMA series with five overall five victories to claim the series title over his Maico teammates Gerrit Wolsink and Willy Bauer.
+After finishing the season ranked second to Andersson in the world championships, Weil won the 1973 Trans-AMA series with five overall victories to claim the series title over his Maico teammates Gerrit Wolsink and Willy Bauer.

 At an age when many of his contemporaries had retired, Weil continued to race in the World Championships well into his thirties, earning himself the nickname of the “Iron Man of Motocross”.
 Weil became the oldest competitor in FIM history to win a 250cc Motocross Grand Prix race when, he won the 1973 250cc Austrian Grand Prix at the age of 34 years and 244 days.

 Weil returned to the 500cc class in 1974 where he won the 500cc West German Grand Prix, however the season was dominated by Heikki Mikkola (Husqvarna) and Roger De Coster (Suzuki), who won 17 of the 22 races.
 He finished the season ranked third in the World Championship.
 Weil was the top individual points scorer at the 1974 Trophée des Nations event, winning both motos to help the German team finish second to the Belgian team.
 Weil placed third in the 1974 Trans-AMA motocross series behind Suzuki teammates Roger De Coster and Gerrit Wolsink.

 Weil continued to race competitively until 1976, when he became the oldest 500cc Grand Prix winner in the history of the Motocross World Championships with a victory at the 1976 500cc French Grand Prix at the age of 37.
 He finished the 1976 season ranked third behind Suzuki teammates Roger De Coster and Gerrit Wolsink.